Automated Industrial Technology

 Apply now

 Some of the biggest names in Lehigh Valley manufacturing rely on automation to drive production.
-In our Automated Industrial Technologies program, students learn how electrical and mechanical systems combine to automate industry.
+In our Automated Industrial Technology program, students learn how electrical and mechanical systems combine to automate industry.
 As they explore the increasingly high-tech world of advanced manufacturing, students master the following skills:

 • Read blueprints and schematics for electrical, electromechanical and electronic systems